 The sample design supports the following estimation objectives:

 The EPOP Survey uses a stratified sampling design to achieve the research objectives.
-States without a top 50 MSA constitutes a primary sampling stratum or a geography.
-For states with one or more of the top 50 MSAs, each MSA and the rest of state outside MSAs make a primary sampling stratum.
+States without one of the 50 largest MSA constitutes a primary sampling stratum or a geography.
+For states with one or more of the 50 largest MSAs, each MSA and the rest of state outside MSAs make a primary sampling stratum.
 MSAs made up of counties from multiple states are divided into multiple primary sampling strata, one for each state.
 To achieve the objective supporting estimation and analysis of entrepreneurship characteristics of underrepresented minorities, particularly Black and Hispanic individuals, within states and MSAs, each primary stratum is further divided into three secondary sampling strata: Hispanic, non-Hispanic Black, and non-Hispanic Other.

 The EPOP Survey sample is selected from three frame sources: